What is Data Theft? 13 Tips To Prevent Your Company From Losing Data

 Reduced ability to participate in health information exchanges.

-Beyond immediate fines, organizations often face years of increased regulatory oversight.
+Beyond immediate fines, breached providers often face years of increased regulatory oversight.

 These often include mandatory external audits and new reporting requirements to regulatory bodies.